verdaccio/docker-examples/kubernetes-example/readme.md

 This example will use the latest `verdaccio` tag.
 If you want you set a different that, update the `deployment.yaml` file.

-⚠️ There is newer Kubernates example here that worh to check it out https://github.com/verdaccio/docker-examples/tree/master/kubernetes-helm-example
+⚠️ There is newer Kubernetes example here that is woth to check out https://github.com/verdaccio/docker-examples/tree/master/kubernetes-helm-example

 * Install Minikube